Robert Fico: Ideological views

 Fico has actively courted and praised Catholic figures like Cardinal Ján Chryzostom Korec, who, in turn, expressed support for him, saying Fico "has all the qualities of a good president" during his 2014 presidential campaign.

 Fico has publicly expressed a positive affinity for several international figures, including Serbian President Aleksandar Vučić, whom he has called a "friend".
 He also considers Hungarian prime minister Viktor Orbán a close ally and a leader who does not fear to openly defend the interests of his people.
-He holds a positive view of Russian President Vladimir Putin.
+Fico has maintained contacts with Russian President Vladimir Putin despite Russia's invasion of Ukraine.
+In September 2025, he met Putin in Beijing, his third meeting with the Russian president since the invasion.

 Fico is a member of the Slovak Matica and supports Slovak Union of Anti-Fascist Fighters.

 In 2025, Fico addressed the Conservative Political Action Conferences, which aim to gather conservatives, in the United States in February and in Hungary in May.